 Each household/owner within Four Seasons is a member of the Association and is entitled to one vote at the Annual Meeting.
-The Association is governed by a five member board of directors each elected to a two-year term.
-Elections are staggered with two directors elected on even-numbered years and three elected on odd numbered years.
+The Association is governed by a five-member board of directors each elected to a two-year term.
+Elections are staggered with two directors elected on even-numbered years and three elected on odd-numbered years.
 There are no limits on the number of terms a director may serve.
 Elections are held at the Association’s Annual Meeting during the first week in December.
 The Board elects its own officers and makes committee assignments at its first meeting after the Annual Meeting.

 It is NOT the purpose or intent of the Architectural Committee to create undue hardship for homeowners by imposing onerous restrictions.
 Rather, the Committee’s intent is to maintain the architectural and aesthetic integrity of our neighborhood thereby protecting what, for most, is their single largest asset.
 Your assistance and cooperation are greatly appreciated.

-The common areas in Four Seasons are composed of islands, lawns, paths, fences, wooded areas, bridges, and creeks.
-A map of all common areas is at the back of this handbook.
-The Maintenance Director and the Maintenance Committee are responsible for the upkeep of all common areas within Four Seasons.
+The common areas in Four Seasons are composed of islands, lawns, paths, fences, wooded areas, bridges, sidewalks, creeks, the pools, and the clubhouse.The Maintenance Director focuses on the common areas other than the pools and clubhouse.
+A map of these common areas is at the back of this handbook, broken into landscaping “zones.”
 A landscape maintenance contractor is retained to mow, plant, do weed control, prune, and other landscape work in the common areas owned by the Four Seasons Homeowners Association.

 All adults are asked to help monitor our common areas to insure their proper use.
 Replacing damaged plants and trees is expensive to all homeowners.